 - Students are to mark all of their personal belongings with their name and grade/class.
 Any personal item brought to school is the sole responsibility of the student.
 If any item is lost, misplaced, broken, etc. the student is responsible, not the school. - a.
-Electronic devices such as cell phones, games, MP3 players, etc...are not allowed at school. b.
+Electronic devices such as cell phones, games, MP3 players, etc. .are not allowed at school. b.
+"Heelvs" (roller skate shoes) - b.
 "Heelys" (roller skate shoes) are not allowed at school. - 2) Students are expected to take pride in school property and treat it with respect.
-Students who deface, damage, or lose school property will be required to compensate the school for the damage or loss. - This is a smoke free campus.
-Smoking will not be tolerated on any area of school property, either inside or out. - 4) Pets are not allowed at school, except under special circumstances and only with the classroom teacher's and/or office permission.
+Students who deface, damage, or lose school property will be required to compensate the school for the damage or loss. - 3) This is a drug and tobacco free campus.
+Smoking, vaping, and chewing will not be tolerated on any area of school property, either inside or out.
+Non-prescription drugs of any kind are prohibited. - 4) Pets are not allowed at school, except under special circumstances and only with the classroom teacher's and/or administrator's permission.
 The pet's visit should be limited in time to avoid any disruptions to the educational environment.
 In addition, animals may not be transported on the school bus. - 5) The Festus R-VI School District expects student dress and grooming to be neat, clean, and in good taste so that each student may share in promoting a positive, healthy, and safe atmosphere.
 Students should wear clothing that covers the midriff and shorts of an appropriate length.
 Students may not wear clothing that advertises cigarettes, alcohol, drug paraphernalia, has inappropriate language, or may disrupt the educational process.
 For safety purposes, flip-flops are not allowed.
 The dress code applies to activities and events as well as the school and bus.

-- Verbal, non-verbal, and/or physical violence will NOT be tolerated. - Students who have been subjected to bullying, hazing, discrimination, and/or harassment should report these incidents immediately to the office or any staff member.
+- Verbal, non-verbal, and/or physical violence will NOT be tolerated. - a.
+Students who have been subjected to bullying, hazing, discrimination, and/or harassment should report these incidents immediately to the office or any staff member. - Secret organizations and gangs are prohibited.
+Membership in such organizations is deemed detrimental to good conduct and discipline of the school.
+(JFCE)